hlucey/third-party/cis5-iam.md

 }
 ```

-**Step 2.2**: Call IAM to check if the user is authorized to access the dashboard
+**Step 2.2**: Call IAM to check whether the user is authorized to access the dashboard

 ```
 curl -X POST \